righthandabacus/righthandabacus.github.io/_posts/2021-04-12-threshreg.markdown

     print("Reference MSE: {}".format(mean_squared_error(y, ref_model.predict(x,x[:,0]))))
 ```

-This code, surprisingly, does not always reproduce the parameters of the
+This code often gives good result, but surprisingly, not always reproduce the
-original model.
-Depends on the particular structure of the data, sometimes a
+parameters of the original model.
+Depends on the particular structure of the
-slightly different threshold partition and hence a slightly different model
+data, sometimes a slightly different threshold partition and hence a slightly
-would be found that produces a smaller MSE or $$R^2$$ score.
-But this is a very
+different model would be found that produces a smaller MSE or higher $$R^2$$
-slow search trying out half a million combinations of threshold partitions.
+score.
+But this is a very slow search trying out half a million combinations of
-I can find several factors that impact the accuracy of regression: The
+threshold partitions.
+I can find several factors that impact the accuracy of
-imbalanced number of samples in each segment, the magnitude of the noise, and
+regression: The imbalanced number of samples in each segment, the magnitude of
-the similarity of linear models of neighbouring segments.
+the noise, and the similarity of linear models of neighbouring segments.

 Introducing a test set or using k-fold validation may improve the search result
 in both code.
 But this is sufficient to show that threshold regression, despite